MRtrix3/mrtrix3/docs/reference/commands/dwibiascorrect.rst

 Description
 -----------

-The FSL 'fast' command only estimates the bias field within a brain mask, and cannot extrapolate this smoothly-varying field beyond the defined mask.
+The FSL "fast" command only estimates the bias field within a brain mask, and cannot extrapolate this smoothly-varying field beyond the defined mask.
 As such, this algorithm by necessity introduces a hard masking of the input DWI.
 Since this attribute may interfere with the purpose of using the command (e.g. correction of a bias field is commonly used to improve brain mask estimation), use of this particular algorithm is generally not recommended.

 Options
 -------